matt-dunn/demo-state-styled-render/README.md

 ## CI Workflow

-GitHub [workflow](./.github/workflows/ci.yml) to lint, run tests and create gh-pages preview for pull requests and merges into master.
+Uses GitHub [workflow](./.github/workflows/ci.yml) for CI builds; runs tests and creates previews for pull requests and demo app for merges into master.

 ---